 An estimated 300,000 soldiers from both sides passed through Corinth during the war.
 The town played host to more than 200 Confederate and Union generals.
 Many of the town's Civil War-era buildings remain, including homes used by commanding generals.
 The site of a large "Contraband Camp" for ex-slaves, the location of many extant Union earthworks, and the famous rail crossing itself are all part of walking and driving tours of the town.
-Pick up tour info at the town visitor center, 215 N Fillmore St. See corinthcivilwar.com for more Corinth Civil War information.
+Pick up tour info at the town visitor center, 215 N Fillmore St.

 Corinth, Mississippi | Opened in 2004, this museum explains the key role of Corinth in the Civil War's western theater, featuring interactive exhibits...

 Rail Crossing-Trailhead Park

 Corinth, Mississippi | The historic Corinth hiking and biking trail connecting many of the Civil War Corinth National Historic Landmark sites.

 Corinth, Mississippi | Built in 1857 by one of Corinth's founders, the home is a significant example of Greek Revival architecture and served as...